FINRA Entitlement Program Frequently Asked Questions

 A: Yes, as long as the individual is formally delegated appropriate authority to act on behalf of the organization.

 A: For security reasons, the SAA will receive two (2) separate emails; one with the user ID and one with a temporary password.
-You must change the temporary password with the first log on.
+You must change the temporary password during the first login.

 A: To ensure that only you have access to your password, when you first log into any participating FINRA Entitlement application to which you have been entitled, you will be directed to create your own password.
 You will first need to enter the temporary password provided to you by the FINRA Entitlement Group and then create and enter your own password for future use.
 You will also be directed to select three security questions and responses.
 The security information will be used if you forget your password or become locked out of your account.
 When you call the Gateway Call Center, you will be asked to confirm your identity as an Account Administrator by providing your response to all three of the security questions you selected.